nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 In PyNEST code, we follow the rules for NumPy style docstrings as `explained here <https://numpydoc.readthedocs.io/en/latest/format.html>`_.

-If you're contributing to the :doc:`PyNEST API <example_template>`, make sure you carefully read the NumPy guide.
+If you are contributing to the :doc:`PyNEST API <example_template>`, make sure you carefully read the NumPy guide.

 Bibliography style
 ------------------

-The reStructuredText bibliography style is used throughout documentation so links are autogenerated and a consistent format is used.
+The reStructuredText bibliography style is used throughout the documentation so that links are autogenerated and a consistent format is used.

 For in-text citations, we use the reStructuredText numeric style ``[1]_``.